 Seams are the bane of all other countertop materials.
 The one undisputed advantage DuPont Corian and other solid surface countertops have over all other materials are the nearly invisible seams.

-Corian must still be installed in pieces or sections like other materials, so your countertop will have seams, but the materials and system used usually results in a monolithic, "seamless" look with most colors (especially solids).
+Corian counter tops must still be installed in pieces or sections like other materials, so your counter will have seams, but the materials and system used usually results in a monolithic, "seamless" look with most colors (especially solids).

 Seams may still be somewhat visible on the more elaborate patterns with a less repetitive or consistent design.
 Considering there's little to like about visible seams, Corian is the clear winner in this category.

 Corian can be molded into essentially any shape or curve via

-This pliability is what allows for integrated sinks, seamless backsplashes and inlays, which no other material offers.
+This pliability is what also allows for integrated sinks, seamless backsplashes and inlays, which no other material offers.

 Corian isn't just for the kitchen.
 It's possibly the most versatile and adaptable material also used for bathroom countertops, tub and shower surrounds, bar tops, wall cladding, furniture, boats and RV's.

-Cost of Corian solid surface installation is often cheaper than granite or quartz countertops.
+Cost of Corian installation is often cheaper than granite or quartz countertops.
 The material itself tends to be less expensive, it's not prone to cracking, and is generally easier to fabricate with less wastage, all of which translates into lower prices for the average, basic install.

 However, when comparing countertop materials, don't be surprised if the Corian price for your particular kitchen countertop design is similar (or even more in some cases) to quotes you get for a quartz or granite countertop installation.

-Final Corian prices can vary tremendously depending on the color chosen, complexity of the kitchen / countertop configuration, corners, bar tops, intricacy of design details like edges, sink mount, drain boards and inlays, special shapes or molding.
+The final Corian countertop costs can vary tremendously depending on the color chosen, complexity of the kitchen / countertop configuration, corners, bar tops, intricacy of design details like edges, sink mount, drain boards and inlays, special shapes or molding, or illumination of the countertop surface (which is possible with Corian).

 Labor costs will also vary (significantly at times) between contractors, from city to city, region to region and even seasonally.
 So, the above gives you some idea.